ALXAVIER-DEV/ALXAVIER-DEV/README.md

 - 👋 Hi, I’m @ALXAVIER-DEV
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in IA
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently Workin Data Enginner
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Communit
 - 📫 How to reach me ...

 <!---